What comes to your mind when you first think of Qatar?

 A happening travel destination as it is, Qatar has gained immense fame in the culinary industry.
 This is a country that houses world-class restaurants and cafés that serve delicious delicacies.
 In fact, food in Qatar is a bridge that brings people from all forms of life together.
 Whether it's the holy month of Ramadan or any other social gathering, food is always a talking point in Qatar, which is what attracts thousands and millions of foodies to this part of the Middle East.

 So, what's making you wait?
 Wish to experience the culinary world of Qatari Dishes?
-Book your flight to Qatar and come and enjoy a culinary delight like no other.
+Book your holiday packages to Qatar and come and enjoy a culinary delight like no other.

 Machboos is the national dish of Qatar.
 It is a spiced rice dish that can be prepared by marinating chicken, beef, lamb, camel, or even fish.
 Being the national dish, it is easy to find Machboos in the country as every restaurant offers it in one way or the other.